gvwilson/thirdbit/_posts/2015/2015-09-13-how-teaching-knowledge-is-transferred.md

 </p>
 <p>
   Later still,
-  "There was little distaste&mdash;indeed, some enthusiasm&mdash;for the re-use of pedagogic materials."
+  "There was little distaste–indeed, some enthusiasm–for the re-use of pedagogic materials."
   That's hardly a ringing endorsement...
 </p>
 <p>